Aronoff Percussion Scholarship

 In 1980 he joined the John Mellencamp band and simultaneously developed an enormously successful career as a studio musician.
 In 1996, Kenny parted with the Mellencamp band following the recording of "Mr. Happy Go Lucky."
 Since then, he has played in major tours with artists such as Bob Seger, Melissa Etheridge, and John Fogerty, and continues to be one of the top session drummers in the world.
 He has recorded with hundreds of artists, including Jon Bon Jovi, Elton John, Bob Dylan, B.B.
 King, Bonnie Raitt, Rolling Stones, and Celine Dion.

 Kenny brings tremendous drive, enthusiasm and creativity to everything he does, whether it's recording, touring, leading drum clinics, teaching as an associate professor at Indiana University or producing his instructional videos and books.
 The Aronoff Percussion Scholarship was established in 1996 by Kenny and one of his former students, Mike St. John.
-It is awarded annually to a percussion student enrolled at the IU Jacobs School of Music.
+It is awarded annually to an undergraduate percussion student enrolled at the IU Jacobs School of Music.